nTune1030/wordypy_bot2/README.md

 # wordypy_bot2
-Assignment 2 for Software Engineering and Image Manipulation
+Assignment 2 for Software Engineering and Image Manipulation from the University of Michigan.

+ntune@protonmail.com